Infinicraft-Mod/infinicraft/README.md

 # Infinicraft Project
 **Original mod made by Blucubed (Spiralio), new fork made by timaaos**
 The Minecraft Infinicraft mod from Blucubed video.
-Feel free to use this code as long as you credit me (Spiralio or Blucubed).
-If you want to re-release any part of this code, talk to me first.
+Feel free to use this code as long as you credit Blucubed (Spiralio).
+If you want to re-release any part of this code, talk to Blucubed first.
 Blucubed Discord Server (for answering setup questions or crediting): https://discord.gg/TveN5TTE7J

 ⚠️ This is neither polished nor accessible!
 You will probably need some understanding of coding to get this to work.

 ## Basic Structure
 This system works in two parts.